 Cold weather is creeping in!!
 Time to get those cozy sweaters and winter boots ready.
-While you’re at it, you may just want to whip up a batch of these Apple and Rooibos Tea Throat Lozenges to have on hand too!
+While you’re at it, you may just want to whip up a batch of these homemade Apple and Rooibos Tea Throat Lozenges to have on hand too!

 With the weather getting cooler in LA over the last few weeks I’ve noticed that a little itchy throat has come along with it.
 It happens to me every single year when fall starts creeping into winter.
 Cupfuls of hot tea and spoonfuls of honey is how I combat a scratchy throat at home, but when I head out in the world I tend to stuff my pockets full of store bought throat lozenges to keep my scratchy throat at bay.